taustation-fan/taustation-fan.github.io/README.md

 stations have a University (Tau, Nouveau Limoges, Moissan, Spirit of Botswana).

-You can also train intelligence while traveling with public shuttles.
+You can also train intelligence while traveling with public shuttles or in your private ship.

 The *social* stat can be trained at the [Lounge](https://alpha.taustation.space/travel/area/lounge) that belongs to an inn.